 Ch.
-Didier Gondola is Chair of the history department and Professor of African History and Africana Studies at Indiana University – Purdue University, Indianapolis.
+Didier Gondola is Professor of African History and Africana Studies at Indiana University – Purdue University, Indianapolis.
 He is currently a resident at the Collegium of Lyon.
 He earned a Ph.D. in African History from the Université Paris 7 in 1993.
 His publications include numerous articles and chapters on popular cultures (music, fashion, gambling, and memory), gender and postcolonial issues in Central Africa and the African diaspora in France.
 His most recent book, Tropical Cowboys: Youth Gangs, Violence, and Masculinities in Colonial Kinshasa (Indiana University Press, 2016) examines the ways in which young people commandeered images from Hollywood western movies to forge new standards of manliness and masculinities in 1950s Kinshasa.
 His book Africanisme: La crise d’une illusion (Paris: L’Harmattan 2007) explores the connections between African studies in France and French policies in Africa.
 In 2002, he published The History of Congo (Greenwood Press).
 He is also the co-editor (with Charles Tshimanga and Peter Bloom) of Frenchness and the African Diaspora: Identity and Uprising in Contemporary France (Indiana University Press 2009).
 During academic year 2008-09, he was selected as a US Department of State Fulbright scholar and carried out both research and teaching activities at the Université de Kinshasa.
 He obtained a prestigious Eurias fellowship that allowed him to spend the 2011-12 academic year at the Nantes Institute for Advanced Studies where he developed the Tropical Cowboys (IU Press 2016) manuscript.
 Professor Gondola has devoted the past two years on an ambitious collaborative project that focuses on the emergence of HIVs in colonial Africa.
 The project brings together a team of virologists, epidemiologists, demographers, historians, and anthropologists based in the US, Europe and Africa.
 He has organized and convened an international conference on that topic in Nantes, France, in June 2012.
 In addition, he spent a year (2015-16) as senior scholar at the Collegium of Lyon, France, where he developed a biographical manuscript on André Matswa Grenard, a political activist and charismatic visionary who campaigned for emancipation in France and the French Congo during the 1930s.

 PhD Université Paris VII 1993